Yandex Cloud

 • View info on the relevant collection and its nested collections and workbooks.

-• Edit the relevant collection and all its nested collections and workbooks.
+• Edit the appropriate collection and all its nested collections and workbooks.

 • Create new collections and workbooks within the relevant collection and all its nested ones.

-• View and edit all nested objects of the workbooks related to the appropriate collection and its nested collections.
+• View and edit all nested objects of the workbooks pertaining to the appropriate collection and its nested collections.

 • View info on the access permissions granted for the appropriate collection, as well as for its nested collections and workbooks.

-This role also includes the datalens.collections.viewer and datalens.workbooks.editor permissions.
+This role includes the datalens.collections.viewer and datalens.workbooks.editor permissions.

 datalens.collections.admindatalens.collections.admin

-You can assign the datalens.collections.admin role to a collection.
-It allows you to manage the relevant collection and access to it, as well as all its nested collections, workbooks, and all objects within such workbooks.
+The datalens.collections.admin role is assigned for a collection and enables managing this collection and access to it, as well as all its nested collections, workbooks, and all objects within such workbooks.
 In the DataLens UI, this role is referred to as Admin.
-You may want to only assign this role through the DataLens UI.
+We recommend assigning this role only via the DataLens UI.

 Users with this role can: